bitwarden/contributing-docs/docs/docs/server/sso/local.md

 ## Configure IdP

-1. Open your local web vault and navigate to your organization → Manage → Single Sign-On
+1. Open your local web vault and navigate to your organization → Settings → Single Sign-On

 2. Tick the "Allow SSO authentication" box